OAlm/software_engineering_2014_template/1_cover.md

 List here the following details:
 * Project title, name of the product
- * Project title and name of the product os CampusSeek.
+ * Project title and name of the product is CampusSeek.
 * Team name
  * We decided to choose Prometheus as our team name.
 * Team members:
- * Nguyen Thai Binh , Student Id: 1403735
+ * Nguyen Thai Binh, Student ID: 1403735
  * Nguyen Dung Phuong, Student ID: 1304949
  * Midhat Hasan Raghib, Student ID: 1304947
 * Date